-Stephen T. Worland, Ph.D. has served as our President and Chief Executive Officer and as a member of the Old eFFECTOR board of directors since our inception in May 2012, and has served on the Board since August 2021.
+Stephen T. Worland, Ph.D. has served as our President and Chief Executive Officer and as a member of the Old eFFECTOR board of directors since its inception in May 2012, and has served on the Board since August 2021.
 Previously, Dr. Worland served as Chief Executive Officer and as a member of the board of directors of Anadys Pharmaceuticals, Inc. from August 2007 until its acquisition by Roche Holding AG in 2011.
 Prior to his appointment as Chief Executive Officer of Anadys Pharmaceuticals, Dr. Worland served as its Chief Scientific Officer and President, Pharmaceuticals.
 Prior to Anadys Pharmaceuticals, Inc., Dr. Worland was Vice President and Head of Antiviral Research at Pfizer Inc. and Vice President at Warner Lambert Co., where he was responsible for worldwide anti-infectives strategy.
-Dr. Worland has served as a director of Tracon Pharmaceuticals, Inc. since February 2015 and as a director of Forge Therapeutics, Inc. and its recent spin-out Blackstone Medicines since April 2017 and November 2019, respectively.
+Dr. Worland has served as a director of Tracon

+Pharmaceuticals, Inc. since February 2015 and as a director of Blackstone Medicines since April 2017.
 Dr. Worland was an NIH postdoctoral fellow in molecular biology at Harvard University and completed a Ph.D.in Chemistry at the University of California, Berkeley.
 He received his B.S. with Highest Honors in Biological Chemistry from the University of Michigan.
-Dr. Worland's extensive knowledge of our business, as well as his extensive experience in the biotechnology and pharmaceutical industries contributed to our Board's conclusion that he should serve as a director of our Company.
+Dr. Worland's extensive knowledge of our business, as well as his extensive experience in the biotechnology and pharmaceutical industries contributed to our Board' conclusion that he should serve as a director of our Company.

 Kristen Harrington-Smith has served on the Board since February 2022.
-Ms. Harrington-Smith has served as Senior Vice President & Chief Commercial Officer of ImmunoGen Inc., a publicly-traded clinical-stage biopharmaceutical company, since November 2021.
-Prior to joining ImmunoGen, Ms. Harrington-Smith held roles of increasing responsibility at Novartis Pharmaceuticals starting in July 2000, most recently as U.S. Commercial Head of Hematology at Novartis Pharmaceuticals from March 2020 to November 2021 and as Vice President and Head of U.S. CAR-T Franchise from September 2016 to March 2020.
-She holds a B.A. in Psychology, with honors, from Williams College and an M.B.A. from Kenan-Flagler Business School at the University of North Carolina, Chapel Hill.
+Ms. Harrington-Smith has served as Senior Vice President and Chief Commercial Officer of ADC Therapeutics, a publicly traded biopharmaceutical company, since November 2022.
+Prior to joining ADC Therapeutics, Ms. Harrington-Smith served as Chief Commercial Officer at ImmunoGen where she helped the organization prepare for their first commercial launch.
+Prior to joining ImmunoGen, Ms. Harrington-Smith held roles of increasing responsibility at Novartis Pharmaceuticals starting in July 2000, most recently as U.S. Commercial Head of Hematology from 2020 to 2021 and as Vice President and Head of U.S. CAR-T from 2016 to 2020.
+She holds a BA from Williams College and an MBA from the Kenan-Flagler Business School at the University of North Carolina, Chapel Hill.
 Ms. Harrington-Smith's extensive commercial experience in the pharmaceutical industry contributed to our Board's conclusion that she should serve as a director of our Company.